Rate Field: History

-The stadium was the first new major sporting facility built in Chicago since Chicago Stadium in 1929.
-It was also the last one built before the wave of new "retro-classic" ballparks in the 1990s and 2000s.
+The stadium was the first major sporting facility built in Chicago since Chicago Stadium in 1929.
+It was the last MLB park built before the wave of new "retro-classic" ballparks in the 1990s and 2000s.

 A few design features from the old Comiskey Park were retained.
-The front facade of the park features arched windows.
+The front facade of the park has arched windows.
 The "exploding scoreboard" pays homage to the original, installed by Bill Veeck at the old park in 1960.
-The original field dimensions and seating configuration were very similar to those of Royals Stadium (now Kauffman Stadium) in Kansas City, which had been the last baseball-only park built in the majors, in 1973.
+The original field dimensions and seating configuration were similar to those of Royals Stadium (now Kauffman Stadium) in Kansas City, which had been the previous baseball-only park built in the majors, in 1973.

-As originally built, the park was criticized by many fans because of the height of the upper deck.
-The original architect, HOK Sport (now Populous), wanted to eliminate the overhang problems present in many stadiums built since the 1970s.
+Opened on April 18, 1991, the park was initially criticized by many fans because of the height of the upper deck.
+The original architect, HOK Sport (now Populous), sought to eliminate the overhang problems present in many stadiums built since the 1970s.
 With this in mind, the upper deck was set back over the lower deck, and the stands rose fairly gradually.
 While it gave nearly every seat in the upper level an unobstructed view of the field, it also created one of the highest upper decks in baseball.
-The first row of seats in the upper deck of the new stadium is as far from the field as the highest row of seats in the upper deck at the old stadium.
-Due to the field being practically at street level, the original upper deck made the park look like a cookie-cutter stadium from the outside.
+The first row of seats in the upper deck of the new stadium is as far from the field as the old stadium's highest row of seats.
 Fans sitting in this area did not get much chance for relief, as it was one of the few parks in Major League Baseball that did not allow fans sitting in the upper deck to venture anywhere else in the park, such as the lower deck concourse.
+As well, the upper deck made the park look like a cookie-cutter stadium from the outside.